 Always check with an adult before feeding your guinea pig a picked plant.
 If they don’t know for sure what a plant is or whether it is safe, don’t feed it to your guinea pig!

-Never give your guinea pigs human foods like: chocolate, biscuits, crackers, breakfast cereal, yoghurt drops, milk, pasta, nuts, seeds and bread.
+Never give your guinea pigs human foods like: chocolate, biscuits, crackers, breakfast cereal, yoghurt drops, milk, pasta, grain, nuts, seeds and bread.
+Also, no bananas, grapes, or corn.

 Avocado, hemlock, privets, beans, lettuce, rhubarb, buttercup (weed), jasmine, potatoes, lilies, snowdrop, mushrooms, sweet peas, daffodil, nightshade, foxglove, oaks are all highly toxic to guinea pigs and should never be given to them.